 Who was the real Jesus?

 When I was first ordained as a minister in the Anglican Church I accepted the canonical gospels as containing a faithful and accurate record of the birth, life and ministry of Jesus.
-When I later learnt that there was a historical teacher called Yeshu (or Joshua) ben Pandera, who lived around 100 B.C., mentioned in the Talmud, I made the common mistake of supposing that he and the Jesus portrayed in the gospels were one and the same historical personage.
+When I later learnt that there was a historical teacher called Yeshu (or Jehoshua or Joshua) ben Pandera, who lived around 100 B.C., mentioned in the Talmud, I made the common mistake of supposing that he and the Jesus portrayed in the gospels were one and the same historical personage.
 But after weighing up all the evidence and much soul-searching over many years I changed my mind.
 The reasons for my change of heart were many.
 Firstly, this date does not agree with the generally accepted time of the birth of Jesus.
-Secondly, if Jesus was Joshua ben Pandera, and he lived around 100 B.C., why did it take more than a century for a following to gather around him?
-But the most compelling reason was the inescapable fact that the parables and narratives of the gospels bear too close a resemblance to the Wisdom Teachings of Egypt, the life and teachings of Krishna, (who antedated Jesus by some 3,000 years), and the mythical Messiah of all times and peoples, to be dismissed as 'coincidences'.
+Secondly, if Jesus was Jehoshua ben Pandera, and he lived around 100 B.C. as Massey and others have stated, why did it take more than a century for a following to gather around him?
+But the most compelling reason was the inescapable fact that the parables and narratives of the gospels bear too close a resemblance to the Wisdom Teachings of Egypt, the life and teachings of Krishna, (who antedated Jesus by some 3,000 years), and the mythical Messiah of all times and peoples, to be dismissed as mere 'coincidences'.

-Gerald Massey was convinced that Jesus and Joshua ben Pandira, or Jehoshua Ben-Pandira, as he calls him in his books, were one and the same person.
+Who is right and where is the truth to be found?
+Gerald Massey was convinced that Jesus and Joshua ben Pandera, or Jehoshua Ben-Pandira, as he calls him in his books, were one and the same person.
 His arguments are quite compelling, but I remain sceptical for the reasons given above.
 So, you may take your pick of the many 'Yeshuas' who flourished around the times Jesus is thought to have lived, but I doubt that the identity of the man himself will ever be firmly established.
 Nor does it matter a great deal, except to Biblical scholars and pedantic Christian theologians.
 What matters, or should matter to those of us in search of Truth and nothing but the Truth, are the teachings attributed to the Jesus of the gospels.
 All too many seekers are so obsessed with 'authorities' and personalities that they entirely lose sight of the fact that it is what is spoken that matters, not who said it.